-Echocardiography (ultrasonography of the heart) will show the abnormal aortic valve and can measure the "tightness" of the valve.
+Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
+It uses no x-rays.
+Ultrasonography of the heart (echocardiography) is one of... read more (ultrasonography of the heart) shows the abnormal aortic valve and can measure the "tightness" of the valve.
 Valve leakage (in which some blood flows back from the aorta into the heart) may also be present.
-Echocardiography will also show whether the left ventricle is thickened, stretched, or weakened due to the stress of pumping blood through the narrowed valve.
+Echocardiography also shows whether the left ventricle is thickened, stretched, or weakened due to the stress of pumping blood through the narrowed valve.

-In infants with severe aortic valve stenosis, doctors may need to immediately give a drug, prostaglandin, that will reopen the ductus arteriosus, a blood vessel that connects the pulmonary artery and the aorta (see also Normal Fetal Circulation).
+In infants with severe aortic valve stenosis, doctors may need to immediately give a medication, a prostaglandin, that will reopen or keep open the ductus arteriosus, a blood vessel that connects the pulmonary artery and the aorta (see also Normal Fetal Circulation Normal Fetal Circulation About one in 100 babies is born with a heart defect.
+Some are severe, but many are not.
+Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more ).
 Normally, the ductus arteriosus closes soon after birth.
-The reopened ductus can temporarily help supply blood to the body when too little is getting through the tight aortic valve.
-The drug is given by vein (intravenously).
+A widely opened ductus can temporarily help supply blood to the body when too little is getting through the tight aortic valve.
+The medication is given by vein (intravenously).
 Urgent surgery or balloon valvuloplasty is needed soon after diagnosis.

 For children with severe narrowing or symptoms, the aortic valve must be widened or replaced.
-Widening the valve can be done during cardiac catheterization by a procedure called balloon valvuloplasty, or by surgery.
+Widening the valve can be done during cardiac catheterization Cardiac Catheterization and Coronary Angiography Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
+These... read more by a procedure called balloon valvuloplasty, or by surgery.
 For balloon valvuloplasty, a thin tube (catheter) with a balloon at its tip is passed through a blood vessel in the groin into the narrowed valve.
 The balloon is inflated and used to stretch the narrowed opening of the valve.

 Surgery is needed instead of a catheterization procedure when the valve is unusually small or is both leaky and narrowed.
 Surgery is also done if the child has additional heart problems that must be treated surgically.
 It is desirable to fix the valve if possible.
 If the valve cannot be fixed, it can be replaced with a metal artificial valve, with a tissue valve, or with the child's own good pulmonary valve (this is called the Ross procedure).

-Children with a metal artificial valve must take an anticoagulant drug, such as warfarin, to prevent blood clots from forming.
+Children with a metal artificial valve must take an anticoagulant medication, such as warfarin, to prevent blood clots from forming.